 Meatless grilling alternatives gain in popularity

-Grilled vegetable skewers are a perfect alternative to fish and meat for vegans and vegetarians.
-But not only for them…In my family and around my friends I observe that more and more meat lovers occasionally also like to use meatless alternatives as foods for grilling.
+Vegetable skewers on the grill are a perfect alternative to fish and meat for vegans and vegetarians.
+But not only for them…In my family and around my friends I observe that more and more meat lovers occasionally also like to use meatless alternatives as foods for barbecue.

 The best: vegetable skewers are not only healthy, but also flexible regarding the choice of ingredients.